.

 Back to Main Menu

-This page includes information provided in response to an email sent to all states and the District of Columbia veterinary and pharmacy boards asking:
+This page includes information provided in response to an email sent to all State and the District of Columbia Veterinary and Pharmacy Boards asking:

 "Are veterinarians required under state law or regulation to write prescriptions upon client request, assuming that a patient/client relationship exists and that the vet is already willing to dispense the medication in question from the clinic's own stock?"